Blog

 Treatment Options

-There is no permanent cure for IgA deficiency; however, some measures can be taken to improve IgA levels, such as boosting the immune system to reduce the risk of encountering infections.
+There is no permanent cure for IgA deficiency; however, treatment focuses on preventing and managing infections, monitoring for autoimmune conditions, and supporting overall immune health.
 Symptoms and conditions may vary from patient to patient, so the treatment plan may differ accordingly.

 Dietary Modifications: